📞

 You’ve got an old sofa, maybe a sturdy wardrobe or a solid wood dining table — and your first instinct is to donate it.
 After all, it’s still usable, and it feels wasteful to dump it.
 But when you start reaching out to charities and social groups in Singapore, reality hits hard: most won’t take it.

 Charities prioritize items that are truly needed and easy to pass on.
-Unfortunately, most used furniture doesn’t fit the bill.
+Unfortunately, most used furniture doesn’t fit the bill making it more challenging to donate used furniture in Singapore.

 Examples of frequently rejected items: